 Open the full Ask Rio Times →

-José Antonio Kast, who took office in Chile earlier this year, travelled to Montevideo for his first official visit and met President Yamandú Orsi on Wednesday.
-The two men come from opposite political camps, which made the warmth of the meeting notable.
+José Antonio Kast took office in Chile earlier this year.
+He travelled to Montevideo for his first official visit and met President Yamandú Orsi on Wednesday.

 What the Kast Uruguay visit delivered

-The two governments also signed a pair of concrete deals, covering cooperation between their diplomatic academies and mutual recognition of digital signatures.
-Orsi said further agreements on security and infrastructure would follow in coming months.
+The two governments also signed a pair of concrete deals.
+They cover cooperation between their diplomatic academies and mutual recognition of digital signatures.

-Trade was the longer-term thread.
-Kast pressed the case for bringing Uruguay into the Bioceanic Corridor, a planned highway meant to link Atlantic ports to Pacific ones, cutting shipping times to Asia and easing reliance on the Panama Canal.
+Kast pressed the case for bringing Uruguay into the Bioceanic Corridor, a planned highway.
+It would link Atlantic ports to Pacific ones, cutting shipping times to Asia and easing reliance on the Panama Canal.

-He also backed Uruguay’s bid to join the CPTPP, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, a bloc of eleven economies stretching from Canada and Japan to Chile and Vietnam.
-For Uruguay the appeal is easier access for its beef, dairy and services across Asia.
+He also backed Uruguay’s bid to join the CPTPP, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+That bloc of eleven economies stretches from Canada and Japan to Chile and Vietnam.

 Why it matters for the region